awonak/autophage/README.md

 ## Features & Operation

-**Wave Folding**: The Fold knob controls the amount of times the waveform is folded in on itself (indicated by the Brick Ember LED arc).
-The LED arc displays a gradient of Brick Ember, from less intense to more intense, indicating the number of folds.
+**Wave Folding**: The Fold knob controls the input gain and folding intensity (indicated by the Brick Ember LED arc).
+Turning the knob clockwise amplifies the waveform beyond the threshold limits, causing the signal peaks to fold back on themselves repeatedly to generate rich, complex harmonics.

-**Offset**: The Offset knob controls how much positive DC voltage (0 to +5V, clockwise) or negative DC voltage (0 to -5V counter-clockwise) is injected into the waveform via the Symmetry knob.
-The LED arc for Offset uses Amber for positive values and Space Blue for negative values.
-With the Offset knob position at noon (0V) there will be little effect from the Symmetry knob.
-The Offset jack expects +5V to -5V, with the knob position at noon, to scan through the positive and negative voltage.

-**Symmetry**: The Symmetry knob controls the amount of negative or positive offset voltage (dependent on the Offset knob) mixed with the waveform (indicated by the Pale Green LED arc).
-If positive voltage is mixed with incoming waveform, more folds will occur on the positive troughs of the waveform; likewise, when negative voltage is introduced, more folds happen on the negative troughs.
+**Offset (Pre-Fold DC Bias)**: The Offset knob is a bipolar control (-1.0 to +1.0, or -5V to +5V via CV) that injects a DC voltage into the waveform *before* gain scaling, soft-saturation, and folding.
+* Turning **clockwise** (Amber LED) shifts the waveform upward, forcing positive peaks to cross the fold threshold earlier and fold more aggressively than negative troughs.
+* Turning **counter-clockwise** (Space Blue LED) shifts the waveform downward, causing negative troughs to fold more aggressively.
+* At **noon** (0V, White LED), no DC bias is injected, preserving vertical centering.

+**Symmetry (Asymmetrical Drive & Saturation)**: The Symmetry knob is a bipolar control (-1.0 to +1.0) that independently scales the gain and non-linear `tanh` soft-saturation of the positive vs. negative halves of the waveform without shifting the zero-crossings.
+* Turning **clockwise** (+1.0, Pale Green LED) drives the positive half of the wave harder into soft-saturation and folding.
+* Turning **counter-clockwise** (-1.0, Spruce Blue LED) drives the negative half harder.
+* At **noon** (0.0, White LED), positive and negative halves are driven with identical, symmetric saturation.

+---

 ## Audio Inputs